• Skip to primary navigation

 Functionality and Whiskey Experience are key to enjoying whisky.

-The design and features of the glassware really affect the taste, aroma and visual experience.
+The design and features of the glassware really affect the taste, aroma and visual experience - and help clarify how whiskey vs liquor distinctions matter when evaluating a pour.

 Glencairn and Riedel have their own unique elements to suit different tastes and add to the whiskey-tasting journey.